 - Affidavits of the Directors.

-A declaration stating that the requirements of the Act and the rules framed thereunder have been compiled with.
-This declaration is required to be signed by an advocate of the or Supreme Court or an attorney or a pleader having the right to appear before or a High Court or a Chartered Accountant in whole time practice in India who is engaged in the formation of a company, or by a person named in the Articles as a Director, Manager or Secretary of the Company.
+A declaration stating that the requirements of the Act and the rules framed thereunder have been complied with.
+This declaration is required to be signed by an advocate of the or Supreme Court or an attorney or a pleader having the right to appear before or a High Court or a Chartered Accountant in whole-time practice in India who is engaged in the formation of a company, or by a person named in the Articles as a Director, Manager or Secretary of the Company.

 Step 4: Subscribing to the Private Limited Company